Blog

 SELECT rep_id,

-FROM daily_stats;
+FROM rep_daily_metrics;

 Vincent Ndegwa • Full-Stack Engineer & AI Engineer © 2026